-If an Estonian tax resident is receiving dividends from an Estonian company then he does not need to pay any additional tax.
+If an Estonian tax resident is receiving dividends from an Estonian company, then he does not need to pay any additional tax.
 All taxation (20% from gross profit) happens on the level of the company in the moment of profit distribution (latest next month 10th date).
 For example if a company distributes dividends 80 000 EUR during October, then corporate income tax 20 000 EUR (20% from distributed gross profit, which in this example is 100 000 EUR), must be paid latest November 10th.
 The corporate income tax will be paid by the company who is distributing the dividends.

-As dividends from an Estonian company is not considered taxable income then there is no need and it can't be added into receiver's annual tax return.
-However, as on company level the dividend payments are declared then the tax authorities have full overview of one's (official) income.
+As dividends from an Estonian company are not considered taxable income, then there is no need and it can't be added into the receiver's annual tax return.
+However, as on a company level the dividend payments are declared, then the tax authorities have a full overview of one's (official) income.

 2. Dividends from a foreign company to an Estonian private person

-If an Estonian tax resident (private individual) is receiving dividends from other jurisdictions then the same taxation rule applies here as well.
-In other words taxation happens in the company level and if corporate income tax is paid, then there is no taxation on the level of dividend receiver.
+If an Estonian tax resident (private individual) is receiving dividends from other jurisdictions, then the same taxation rule applies here as well.
+In other words, taxation happens in the company level and if corporate income tax is paid, then there is no taxation on the level of a dividend receiver.
 However, these dividends must be declared on annual tax return and proof of payment of corporate income tax must be provided.
-If this profit was not taxed on company level or required proof presented, then 20% income tax must be paid on the level of private individual.
+If this profit was not taxed on a company level or required proof presented, then 20% income tax must be paid on the level of a private individual.

-For example if Estonian tax resident (private person) receives dividends from Finnish company then as a rule Finnish company profit is taxed with Finnish corporate income tax (20%) and dividends, received by the Estonian tax resident, are tax free.
+For example, if an Estonian tax resident (private person) receives dividends from a Finnish company, then as a rule the Finnish company profit is taxed with Finnish corporate income tax (20%) and dividends, received by the Estonian tax resident, are tax free.

 3. Dividends from a foreign company to an Estonian company